Nightmares vs. Night Terrors: What’s the Difference & What to Do?

-From the monitor, these episodes can look and sound similar.
+From the monitor, nightmares or night terrors can look and sound similar.
 But what’s happening in your child’s brain and what they actually need from you can be very different.

 Although nightmares and night terrors are often lumped together, they’re caused by different sleep states and call for different responses.
 Understanding that difference can take a lot of the fear and guesswork out of those long nights.